animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Currently, the set of Apache Geode OQL Query language extensions that are supported by Spring Data for Apache Geode include:
+Currently, the set of Apache Geode OQL Query language extensions that are supported by Spring Data for GemFire include:

 </div>